joshkim23/vanilla-js-projects/README.md

 (In Work) Games:
 1. Black Jack
+2. War
-2. A Deck of cards class
+3. A Deck of cards class